LRDPRDX/OpticalSensorsWithArduino/README.md

 # OpticalSensorsWithArduino

-This is a library 1
+This is a simple C++ library to operate optical sensor ADNS2610 with Arduino Uno.

 ## Getting started

 ## Reference Guide

 ### `IsAwake` method
-Returns whether or not the LED is awake.
+Returns whether the LED is awake.

 ### `GetDX` and `GetDY` methods